24dp30000211/vehicle-parking-app/readme.md

 User Dashboard: View active bookings, total spending, and parking history.

-Book a Spot: Browse available parking lots and book a specific spot instantly.
+Book a Spot: Browse available parking lots and book a specific spot instantly or schedule for later.

 My Bookings: View current and past bookings.